miki-hermann/learn-horn-2sat/README.md

 recognizing the graph.
 Surprisingly, a 2SAT formula with 65 clauses is sufficient.

+The files `pendigits-X.csv`, for `X = 0, 3, 4, 6`, are taken from [UCI Machine Learning
+Repository](https://archive.ics.uci.edu/dataset/81/pen+based+recognition+of+handwritten+digits/) example for recognition of handwritten digits 0, 3, 4, and 6.

 The following list of examples is adapted from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/) and prepared to be treated by learning aforemented learning algorithms: